learn-co-curriculum/cartoon-collections/README.md

 #=> nil
 ```

-You can assume that all strings will be lower-case.
-Take a look a the [include](http://www.ruby-doc.org/core-2.2.0/Array.html#method-i-include-3F) method for a hint.
+You can assume that all strings will be lowercase.
+Take a look a the [`.include`](http://www.ruby-doc.org/core-2.2.0/Array.html#method-i-include-3F) method for a hint.
 This method asks you to return a string value instead of printing it so keep that in mind.

 ## Resources